Updated on July 30th, 2020

 From January to June I spent my time exploring the Caribbean & in so doing added Costa Rica, US Virgin Islands, British Virgin Islands, Panama, Antigua, St. Martin, Jamaica & the Cayman Islands to my tally.

 I met some amazing people & had some fantastic experiences.
-I return to Antigua in January to finish what I started!
+I returned to Antigua in January 2019 to finish what I started!

 November bought my final tally to 63 after a week spent in Estonia & Finland.
 Tallinn is like nowhere I have visited before, literally feeling like you turn a corner & arrive in the 16thCentury.
 With a visit to the Christmas Markets, it really helped me to get into the festive spirit, even if it was VERY COLD!
 Helsinki is a 2-hour ferry ride from Tallinn so seemed a waste not to visit for 36 hours.
 This helped develop further #100 – Explore Scandinavia & certainly made me keen to see more!